 The Parkdale Community Food Bank:

-● relies on 150 committed volunteers to make the food bank run.
+● relies on over 150 committed volunteers to make the food bank run.

 ● sees a role for the food bank in helping people economically reintegrate into the community.